My Dinner

 • Add the yoghurt, poppy seeds and cinnamon and lemon zest to the bowl.
 Whisk the ingredients until you achieve a smooth batter.

-• In a separate bowl, sieve the flour and baking powder (affiliate link) together.
+• In a separate bowl, sieve together the flour and baking powder (affiliate link), then fold the dry ingredients into the wet until completely combined.

 Lemon Icing Glaze

-• Whisk in the lemon juice spoon by spoon until you achieve a thick, creamy consistency.
+• Sieve the powdered sugar into a bowl and whisk in the fresh lemon juice spoon by spoon until you have a thick, creamy consistency.

 • If the icing gets too liquid add more icing sugar.
 If it is too hard to spread, add a couple of drops of lemon juice.

-• Spread with a knife or a palette knife over the cake and leave to set.
+• Spread over the cooled cake with a knife or palette knife and leave to set.

 Nutrition